HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction fetches the operand and subtracts it from the general register "r".
 If the C bit is set, the status register carry bit is added too.
 The L bit specifies that his is an unsigned add.
 If the O bit is set, a numeric overflow will cause an overflow trap.
 See the section on operand encoding for the defined operand modes.

-Operand mode 1 subtracts a zero value from "b" and stores in the result reg "r".
-Likewise operand mode 2 subtracts a zero value from "a" and stores in the result reg "r".
-Operand mode 3 allows to specify two general register to be the input operands, independent of the target general register in "r".
-This way, a three register address add operation of the form "r" = "a" op "b" as well as a "r" = "r" op "b" can be done.
-All other operand modes perform an "r" <- "r" SUB "operand" operation.
 The operations will set the carry/borrow bits in the processor status word.

 #### Operation